Is Multitasking Bad for Productivity and Efficiency?

 Today’s society is used to doing more than one thing at a time, but is multitasking bad?
-With the advent of so many technologies, it’s common to see people working at a laptop with their personal and work cellphones at the ready.
+With the advent of so many technologies, it’s common to see people working at a laptop with their personal and work cell phones ready.
 Perhaps they’ve got a podcast or audiobook on, too, or are watching the news to keep up on industry news or politics.
+Explore how eLeaP®’s Performance Management Platform can simplify evaluations, boost productivity, and drive measurable results.

 Whew!
 It’s exhausting just to read about that situation.
-However, this is the way many people live and work all day long.
+However, this is how many people live and work all day.
 Technology is supposed to make our lives easier and more streamlined.
-Instead, it makes us overwhelmed, and we are expected to do more in the same amount of time.
+Instead, it overwhelms us, and we are expected to do more simultaneously.

-Recent research out of Stanford shows that constant multitasking is stressful.
+Recent Stanford research shows that constant multitasking is stressful.
 It promotes negative moods and keeps motivation and productivity low.

-Our brains aren’t evolved enough to keep up with the steady influx of information from all streams of technology.
-When people are bombarded with information from multiple sources all at once, their brains struggle to process everything effectively.
+Our brains have not evolved enough to keep up with the steady influx of information from all sources of technology.
+When people are bombarded with information from multiple sources, their brains struggle to process everything effectively.

 This creates a lack of productivity and inefficiency for multiple reasons.
 These include:

-• Memory retention – Humans can’t remember information as well when they are taking in tidbits from multiple sources all at once.
+- Memory retention – Humans can’t remember information as well when taking in tidbits from multiple sources simultaneously.

 Why We Know Multitasking Is Bad for You

-There are plenty of reasons why people began multitasking in the first place.
-The advent of modern technologies and appliances took over plenty of work and we expect ourselves to do more in their place.
+There are plenty of reasons why people began multitasking.
+The advent of modern technologies and appliances has taken over much work, and we expect ourselves to do more.
 However, more isn’t always better.

 Your Brain Can’t Keep Up

-It’s often toted as a positive quality to “successfully” complete multiple tasks at once.
-However, your brain is truly only capable of focusing on one thing at a time.
+It’s often toted as a positive quality to “successfully” complete multiple tasks simultaneously.
+However, your brain can only focus on one thing at a time.
 So, when you timeshare more than one activity, each isn’t getting your full attention.

-How many times have you met someone new and then instantly forgotten their name?
-You were probably focused on something else, such as what you were going to say to answer a question, the task you were pulled away from, or something happening on the other side of the room.
+How often have you met someone new and instantly forgotten their name?
+You were probably focused on something else, such as what you would say to answer a question, the task you were pulled away from, or something happening on the other side of the room.

 People talk about the importance of being present.
 It doesn’t feel good to have someone’s attention broken when you’re talking to them, right?
-If they are looking at their phone, have the other eye on the TV, or are wrapped up in their thoughts, you don’t feel seen or heard.
+If they look at their phone, have another eye on the TV, or are wrapped up in their thoughts, they don’t feel seen or heard.

-Instead of trying to keep up with more than one thing at a time, try to put forth your whole effort.
+Instead of trying to keep up with more than one thing at a time, give your all.
 If you must redirect, ask for a moment to finish your task so you can concentrate fully on the next one.
-This shows respect and value for the person or thing you’re attending to.
+This shows respect and value for the person or thing you attend.

 Multitasking Equals Multi-Mistaking

 It makes perfect sense that the less focus you apply to something, the more mistakes you make.
-When you try to take in multiple streams of information at once, your brain struggles to filter out what’s important and what’s not.
-This means that your brain goes haywire, even if it doesn’t feel like it.
+When you try to take in multiple streams of information at once, your brain struggles to filter out what’s essential and what’s not.
+This stage means your brain goes haywire, even if it doesn’t feel like it.
 Synapses cross-fire, focus overlaps, and mistakes abound.

 Sometimes, these mistakes might not seem like a big deal.
-Maybe you put away the leftovers on the wrong shelf in the fridge or you switch your kids’ pajamas when putting laundry away.
-Or it could be something more catastrophic such as replying-all to a company email when you simply had a deeply personal matter to discuss with your boss.
+Maybe you put the leftovers on the wrong shelf in the fridge or switched your kids’ pajamas when putting laundry away.
+However, they could also be more catastrophic, such as replying to a company email when you have a deeply personal matter to discuss with your boss.

-If you don’t want to deal with the effects of multitasking mistakes, keep your focus on one task at a time.
-You still complete what needs to be done.
-Sure, it takes a few more minutes overall, but the quality is worth it.
-Plus, you don’t have to go back and fix something later!
+If you don’t want to deal with the effects of multitasking mistakes, focus on one task at a time.
+You will still complete what needs to be done.
+Overall, it will take a few more minutes, but the quality will be worth it.
+Plus, you won’t have to go back and fix something later!

-You might think that you’re helping your brain stay active and fit when you ask it to keep up with multiple tasks at once.
+You might think you’re helping your brain stay active and fit when you ask it to simultaneously keep up with multiple tasks.
 Unfortunately, the opposite is true.
 Multitasking hampers short-term memory.
-This is never a good thing, especially because as we age our short-term memory gets worse on its own.
+This process is never a good thing, mainly because our short-term memory worsens as we age.

 If you are holding yourself to certain expectations now and your memory is struggling to keep up, think about how hard it will be to perform the same level of tasks in the future.
-Instead, cultivate healthy habits and boundaries so that you can keep living well.
+Instead, cultivate healthy habits and boundaries to keep living well.

 Anxiety as a Side Effect of Multitasking

 Anxiety seems to be related to everything in our society.
-For any type of task, relationship, or activity, you probably know someone who says that it gives them anxiety.
+For any task, relationship, or activity, you probably know someone who says that it gives them anxiety.

 Anxious feelings create a great deal of mental and emotional stress, which often present in physical ways, such as:

 When you have access to multiple streams of technology, information, or tasks, your attention is constantly pulled in varying directions about what you should be doing.
-For example, every time you pick up your phone you have those little red numbers encouraging you to check your email, Facebook, Instagram, and Twitter.
-What should you do first, how long should you spend, and what was the reason you even picked up your phone in the first place?
+For example, whenever you pick up your phone, those little red numbers encourage you to check your email, Facebook, Instagram, and Twitter.
+What should you do first, how long should you spend, and why did you even pick up your phone in the first place?

-It’s no wonder this type of lifestyle creates anxious feelings.
+It’s no wonder this lifestyle creates anxiety.
 Our heart rates go up, our emotions are wired, and we feel overstimulated at the slightest addition to our environment.
-People who live or work in a more stimulation-free environment produce higher quality work and are less stressed to boot.
+People who live or work in a more stimulation-free environment produce higher-quality work and are less stressed.

 Multitasking Prevents Creative Flow

-Creativity takes working memory.
-Working memory is inhibited with multitasking because people can’t get past the short-term memory onto the next level.
+Creativity requires working memory.
+Multitasking inhibits working memory because people can’t get past the short-term memory to the next level.
 Multitasking means keeping your brain working in a heightened, stressful state instead of a relaxed, free-flowing one.

 Sure, you might be able to complete what’s asked of you when you multitask.
 However, it will be without the level of innovation and critical thinking that is possible with more focus.

 Remember how we discussed the fact that multitasking creates anxiety?
-Anxiety and stress raise cortisol levels in the brain.
-Cortisol makes our brains function at a more primitive “fight or flight” level.
-You’ll get done what needs to get done, and no more.
+Anxiety and stress raise cortisol levels in the brain, which causes it to function at a more primitive “fight or flight” level.
+You’ll get done what needs to be done, and no more.

 A brain that is constantly in this state of danger won’t function at its highest capability.
 Think about what you want to accomplish.
 More tasks at a lower level of quality?
 Or better performance with more focused attention?